 Ashok Srinivasan's research interests include supply-chain management, nonprofit management, and productivity analysis.
 His research has appeared in Management Science, Operations Research, European Journal of Operational Research, and Managerial and Decision Economics, including "Leadership and Competition in Network Supply Chains," with P. Majumder, that appeared in Management Science in June 2008.

 Tianshu Sun's research conducted in collaboration with leading private and public sector platforms addresses how firms can use large-scale field experiments in conjunction with big data to improve business decisions.
 His current research focuses on understanding 1) how digital platforms can use IT-enabled and data-driven interventions to influence social sharing among individuals, and 2) how organizations can leverage mobile and Internet of Things to integrate individuals' online and offline experience.
 Tianshu has worked closely with a variety of organizations including Facebook and Alibaba.
 Many findings from these studies have been implemented by collaborating organizations.
-Tianshu has given over 70 talks at top universities and international conferences, and has research papers published in Management Science, Information Systems Economics, and Journal of Health Economics.
+Tianshu has given over 70 talks at top universities and international conferences, and has research papers published in Management Science, Information Systems Research, and Journal of Health Economics.
 Tianshu's research has received 9 Best Paper Awards (ICIS,CIST,WITS,INFORMS), and has been supported by grants from Adobe and Marketing Science Institute.

 PhD, University of Pennsylvania; BS, Peking University